omonubi/ACKS-by-omonubi/README.md

  - Natural 20 combat rolls explode (to determine crits as per HFH)
  - Fate points can be tracked

+ Finally, all conditions controls were removed.
+Playtesting demonstrated that embedding conditions into the the character sheet just over-complicated the process of tracking and applying condition modifiers throughout.
+Conditions should now be tracked using token icons and their impacts applied to rolls through the global Modifiers prompt.

 ---

 ## Installing